City of Joondalup: Development of a new city in the north

 In May 1993, Lands Minister George Cash, at a ceremony at the beginning of the building phase of the new LandCorp and the City of Wanneroo sports complex, announced the name as the Joondalup Area.
 The ovals had been grassed and fenced, and the athletics track, hockey fields and tennis courts had been laid out.

 Joondalup Magistrate Court was officially opened by Premier Richard Court in June 1993.

 Transport Minister Eric Charlton announced in July 1993 that the $2.9 million Currambine railway station would be officially opened on 8 August which was the final phase of the railway link at that time.
 Initial parking for 400 cars would be provided but could be increased to 800 car parking bays eventually.

 North-West Corridor was financed in the September 1993 State budget with $48.9 million allocated to LandCorp for projects in Joondalup. $12.5 million to complete Stage 1 of the Joondalup Arena, $14 million for the construction of Stage 2 of the shopping centre, $13.8 million for further releases and servicing of land, and $8.6 million for inner-city infrastructure like roads, and civic and cultural facilities.
-Other amounts in the Budget allocated to the Joondalup region include $4.8 million to complete Stage 1 and the construction of Stage 2 of the Joondalup TAFE, $1.2 million to complete the new Joondalup Courthouse, $950,000 for a new fire, $208,000 for the new Joondalup Primary School, $82,000 for community health needs analysis and $300,000 to begin planning and designing of new health facilities in the Wanneroo-Joondalup area. $60,000 to spent providing fuel containment bunds at Joondalup.
+Other amounts in the Budget allocated to the Joondalup region include $4.8 million to complete Stage 1 and the construction of Stage 2 of the Joondalup TAFE, $1.2 million to complete the new Joondalup Courthouse, $950,000 for a new fire, $208,000 for the new Joondalup Primary School, $82,000 for community health needs analysis and $300,000 to begin planning and designing of new health facilities in the Wanneroo-Joondalup area. $60,000 to spend providing fuel containment bunds at Joondalup.

 In November 1993, developed for $2.7 million, Lands Minister George Cash opened Central Park linking the city with Yellagonga Regional Park on Lake Joondalup.

 Premier Richard Court opened the $80 million stage one of Lakeside Joondalup Shopping in November 1994.
 Stage one consisted of 26,500 sqm of the planned 80,000 sqm centre which was a joint venture by LandCorp and the Armstrong Jones Retail Fund.
 Stage two was scheduled to open in 1997 and stage three in 2000.
 Panels of Teflon-coated fibreglass were stretched over prefabricated steel over the centre's roof to create the illusion of huge sails.

 The second stage of Joondalup TAFE opened in July 1995 costing $6 million.

 In September 1995, LandCorp announced a $2 million project, part of Joondalup City North, which saw Plaistow Street designed as a residential street where thirteen display houses were built.